JamieB92/Gamer-Connect-Backend-PP5/README.md

 ### Active Commenting:
 As a GamerConnect user, I intend to contribute to post discussions by adding comments, allowing me to share thoughts and engage with fellow gamers.

-### In-Depth Comment Exploration:
-As a GamerConnect user, I plan to explore comments on posts to gain insights into the perspectives and thoughts of other gamers.

 ### Comment Control:
 As the owner of a comment, I wish to have the capability to delete my comments, allowing me to manage the content within the application.

 ### Comment Amendment:
 As the author of a comment, I hope to edit my comments to correct or update my contributions within the discussion.

-## User Profiles & Connections:
+## Epic 4 - User Profiles & Connections:

+### New Account Creation:
+As a GamerConnect user, I intend to establish a fresh account to access all the privileges available to registered gamers.

 ### User Profile Viewing:
 As a GamerConnect user, I aim to investigate other gamers' profiles to access their gaming posts and discover more about their gaming experiences.